PundiAI/fx-docs/f-x-core/setup-node/live-upgrade.md

     ```
 2. Performing an upgrade

-    Assuming the proposal passes the chain will stop at given upgrade height.
+    Assuming the proposal passes, the chain will stop at the given upgrade height.

-    You can stop and start the original binary all you want, but **it will refuse to run after the upgrade height**.
+    You can stop and start the original binary if you want, but **it will refuse to run after the upgrade height**.

     We need a new binary with the upgrade handler installed.
 The logs should look something like: